pedrougusto/pedrougusto/README.md

 ## 💡 What drives me

 I enjoy projects where data engineering and analytics meet — not just moving data, but **modeling it so the business can answer questions that were previously impossible**.
-I'm especially interested in:

-- Retention and churn models for e-commerce and healthcare
-- Multi-touch marketing attribution with GA4 data
-- Data architectures that scale without exploding costs

 ---